gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 To perform *single-label classification* (where each sample has exactly one class, no more), end your stack of layers with a *Dense* layer with a number of units equal to the number of classes, and a *softmax* activation.
 If your targets are one-hot encoded, use *categorical_crossentropy* as the loss; if they're integers, use
 *sparse_categorical_crossentropy.*

+To perform *multilabel categorical classification* (where each sample can have several classes), end your stack of layers with a *Dense* layer with a number of units equal to the number of classes and a *sigmoid* activation, and use *binary_crossentropy* as the loss.
+Your targets should be k-hot encoded.